Kevin Smith: Television

 In 1998, Smith shot two TV commercials for Coca-Cola in New Jersey.

 In 2000, Smith and Mosier teamed up with television writer David Mandel to develop an animated television show based on Clerks called Clerks: The Animated Series.
 Only the first two episodes aired, on ABC in May 2000, before the series was canceled due to poor ratings.
 The six produced episodes were released on DVD in 2001.

 During the mid-1990s, Smith directed and starred in a series of commercials for MTV, alongside Jason Mewes, in which they reprised their roles as Jay and Silent Bob.
 In 1998, he directed Mewes as "Gary Lamb – Ground Activist" in a series of Nike commercials.
 That same year, he shot commercials for Diet Coke.
 Two years later, he directed Star Wars toy commercials for Hasbro.
 He has directed and starred in commercials for Panasonic.
 In 2004, he shot a public service announcement for the Declare Yourself organization, which promotes youth voter registration.
 These advertisements brought Jay and Silent Bob out of their "semi-retirement."

-On February 27, 2002, Smith released a short film for The Tonight Show, The Flying Car.
+In 2002, Smith produced a series of short films for The Tonight Show.
+Most of them involved Smith touring the country and visiting real-life locations where he comedically interacted with people, broadcast under the heading "Roadside Attractions", but he also debuted the fictional short The Flying Car featuring characters from Clerks.

 Smith directed the pilot for The CW supernatural comedy series Reaper.
 He described it as "less Brimstone or Dead Like Me and more like Shaun of the Dead than anything else".
 He added that he took the job because he had always wanted to direct something he did not write, but never had an interest in doing it on the big screen.

 Smith produced and appeared in the AMC reality television series Comic Book Men, which is set inside Smith's comic book shop, Jay and Silent Bob's Secret Stash, in Red Bank, New Jersey.
 The show ran for seven seasons, from 2012 to 2018.

 A second series of Spoilers aired on The Comedy Network in Canada.

 Smith has directed three episodes of The Flash ("The Runaway Dinosaur", "Killer Frost", and "Null and Annoyed"), four episodes of Supergirl ("Supergirl Lives", "Distant Sun", "Damage" and "Bunker Hill") and three episodes of The Goldbergs ("The Dynamic Duo", "Graduation Day" and "Our Perfect Strangers").

 In February 2017, Smith was announced to write, direct, and executive produce a TV series based on the Image Comics title Sam and Twitch for BBC America.

 In February 2019, Smith was announced to cowrite, with Dave Willis, an animated web series based on Marvel Comics' Howard the Duck for Hulu.
 In January 2020, it was announced that the Howard the Duck series was scrapped.

 In 2022, Smith guest starred as himself on the Nickelodeon sitcom Warped!, in the episode "Plagiarized!"; in the episode, Smith announces to the lead characters what his new film would be, and the two leads believe Smith stole their similar idea and try to stop him.